 - Letters of evaluation, which should be requested from those who know the applicant well, understand academic and professional demands and have had the opportunity to evaluate the applicant's personal qualities and potential as a veterinarian and veterinary medical student.
 Three letters of evaluation, one from each of the following areas:

 - A pre-veterinary, pre-medical, or pre-health professions committee representative, or from a dean, advisor, or second faculty member as described in (a), above.

 - A veterinarian or research scientist with whom you have had considerable experience.

-- Extracurricular and community activities, committees, leadership roles and employment not related to animals.
+- Extracurricular, community, and active citizenship activities, committees, leadership roles, and employment not related to animals.

 - Potential for contribution to, and advancement of, the profession.

 - An interview conducted only at the invitation of the Committee on Admissions or the dean.
 Based on the above criteria, approximately 400 candidates are selected for interview each year.
 Attributes evaluated during the interview include motivation, knowledge of the profession, communication skills, integrity, resilience, commitment, and leadership potential.